| -------- Original Message --------

 so I would know how to help them.
 All things DO work together

+for good to those who love God!
 In conclusion, I want to say that I do NOT hate Tommy Shelton,

 nor do I want to see him or his family destroyed.
 I grew up with